For SellersMarket Data

 EBITDA Multiple Range: 6-14x

-RIA multiples are driven by AUM, client retention, fee structure, and advisor dependency.
+RIA multiples are primarily driven by Assets Under Management (AUM), client retention rates, fee structure, and advisor dependency.
 Businesses with:

 • AUM > $500M: 10-14x EBITDA